 MOUNTAIN SKILLS: WHAT WEAKENS A ROPE

-The latest extract from the UIAA Alpine Summer Skills Handbook focuses the factors which weaken a rope and features as part of a chapter dedicated to Equipment.
+The latest extract from the UIAA Alpine Summer Skills Handbook focuses on the factors which weaken a rope and features as part of a chapter dedicated to Equipment.

 Limitations of a dynamic rope